 Whether you’re a history buff, someone who fell in love with the 1997 cult film, a keen tourist or a maritime fanatic, it’s safe to say that each and every person who experiences Titanic Belfast will leave deeply moved, shaken and entirely immersed.

-Whatever your reason for visiting this tourist attraction, it would be hard to leave without feeling more connected with this momentous event in history, one that is seldom forgotten.
+Whatever your reason for visiting this tourist attraction, this will be a fantastic stop on your ultimate one-week Irish itinerary and one of the best things to do and see in Ireland.
+It would be hard to leave without feeling more connected with this momentous event in history, one that is seldom forgotten.